Unrivalled connections

 Unbound opportunities

-Explore the future of carbon removal under a Trump administration.
-Join industry leaders to navigate policy shifts, federal funding risks, investment opportunities, and innovations shaping the path forward for climate and business resilience.
-These are the conversations you need to be having in 2025.
+Explore the future of carbon removal technologies under the new US administration.
+Join climate policy leaders at our New York summit to navigate regulatory shifts, federal funding challenges, CDR investment opportunities, and innovations shaping business resilience.
+These essential carbon removal conversations will define 2025.

-An expertly curated audience of 400 senior executives and decision makers, 80% C-Suite or Director level.
-East Coast delegates can schedule all the vital meetings they need for the year, across two days using our summit networking tool.
+An expertly curated audience of 400+ senior executives and decision makers at the premier CDR summit, with 80% attending at C-Suite or Director level.
+East Coast climate leaders can schedule all vital meetings for the year using our Carbon Unbound summit networking platform.

-Meet the pioneers taking centre stage for Carbon Unbound East Coast.
-Featuring top buyers, investor heavyweights, NGOs, and tech innovators, our experts will present a two-day agenda laser-focused on scaling the CDR industry in the post-Biden political era.
+Meet the climate innovators taking centre stage at Carbon Unbound 2025.
+Featuring leading carbon credit buyers, investment heavyweights, climate NGOs, and carbon removal technology pioneers, our experts will present a two-day New York Climate Conference agenda focused on scaling gigaton-scale CDR solutions.

 Timothy Bushman